LuisOlivaresJ/Learning_Varian_Daemon_Py/scripts/00_setup.md

 DAEMON_AE_TITLE="FM_DAEMON"
 DAEMON_IP="YOUR_DAEMON_IP_ADDRESS"
 DAEMON_PORT="51402"

+PYNETDICOM_AE_TITLE="FM_SCU"
+PYNETDICOM_IP="192.168.1.1"
+PYNETDICOM_PORT="12999"
 ```

+> [!NOTE]
+> Replace `YOUR_DAEMON_IP_ADDRESS` and `192.168.1.1` with the actual IP addresses of the Daemon server and the Python client respectively.
+More about this below.

 ## 1.2 Provider-side Configuration

+> [!WARNING]
+> Wrong configurations on the server may lead to connectivity issues.
+Please ensure you have the necessary permissions and follow the steps carefully.

 > [!NOTE]
 > In this example we are working with Eclipse v16.0

 We need to access the server that contains the database.
+You can use Remote Desktop Connection to connect to the server.
+Use the credentials provided by your network administrator.

 ![RemoteConection](../assets/001RemoteDesktopDB.png)